influxdata/flux/docs/SPEC.md

     intervals(every:1w, offset:1d)             // 1 week intervals starting on Monday (by default weeks start on Sunday) intervals(every:1d, period:-1h)            // the hour from 11PM - 12AM every night
     intervals(every:1mo, period:-1d)           // the last day of each month
+    intervals(every:1mo2w)                     // not allowed because it is composed of different base units intervals(every:1mo, period:1mo2w)         // this is fine since the period can mix base units

 Examples using a predicate: